picrin-scheme/picrin/README.md

 ## IRC

 There is a chat room on chat.freenode.org, channel #picrin.
+IRC logs here: https://botbot.me/freenode/picrin/

 ## How to use it